OutSystems/docs-support/src/licensing/ipp/what-is-ipp.md

 </div>

 The Intellectual Property Protection (IPP) feature **ensures that your apps can't be deployed to another infrastructure without your consent**.
 You should always be able to deploy apps between environments of the same infrastructure.
 By default, the IPP  is **unprotected**, which means your application can be deployed to other infrastructures.
-To request your IPP be **protected**,  [contact support](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/01_Contact_OutSystems_technical_support).
+To request your IPP be **protected**, [contact support](https://www.outsystems.com/legal/success/support-terms-and-service-level-agreements-sla-of-the-outsystems-software/#contacting-outsystems-support).

-When the IPP feature is **protected**, you can deploy applications across all the environments of the same infrastructure, but you can't deploy applications to environments belonging to other infrastructures.​
+When IPP is **protected**, you can deploy applications across all the environments of the same infrastructure, but you can't deploy applications to environments belonging to other infrastructures.​

 If you are trying to deploy modules from other infrastructures, you might get the error message: